 - Regional banking and financial center served by excellent telecommunications

 - Tourism potential

-- High exposure to North and South American economies
+- Highly exposed to North and South American economic conditions

-- Wide disparity between the canal zone and the rest of the country
+- Large social and economic disparity between the canal area and the rest of the country

 In 2020, Panama's economy contracted sharply due to the COVID-19 crisis.
 It was impacted by the decline in world trade, as transport, logistics and financial services activities account for 75% of GDP.
 Moreover, the state of emergency declared on 13 March led to the introduction of strict measures, including the closure of construction sites and free zones and a ban on international commercial flights.
 After being eased in May, health measures were reintroduced in June.
 Since September 2020, movement restrictions have depended on changes in the health situation.
 Companies, for their part, have resumed their activities following strict health protocols, while tourist activities gradually resumed from October 2020 onwards as international commercial flights were once again allowed.
 The recovery is gaining momentum as activity in the Panama Canal intensifies due to the resumption of world trade.
 Investment in infrastructure and transportation will be a feature of 2021.
 Panama has signed a USD 2.5 billion contract with a consortium led by a South Korean company for the construction of a third metro line in the capital.
 Construction is expected to last until 2025.
 The 2021 budget provides for a total of USD 7.7 billion in public investment, which will also go towards airport and road upgrades.
 As mainstays of the recovery in 2021, construction sites should stimulate employment and thus private consumption (50% of GDP).
 The government raised emergency funding of USD 100 million to help the victims of Hurricane Eta, which hit in November 2020.
 Losses in the agricultural sector because of the natural disaster are estimated at USD 11 million.
 Inflation is expected to remain moderate due to low oil prices and the dollarized economy.